zuozhenggh/learning-library/data-management-library/security/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

   ![Access Data Safe Console from Autonomous Database Details tab](images/access-data-safe-console-from-db-tab.png)

-    - You are automatically signed in to the Oracle Data Safe Console and presented with a dashboard on the **Home** tab.
+    - A new **Oracle Data Safe | Home** tab is opened.
+You are automatically signed in to the Oracle Data Safe Console and presented with a dashboard.

-- Review the charts in the dashboard.
+- Review the dashboard.

     - The dashboard lets you monitor several activities at once.

+    -  There is a filter set on your database name so that the dashboard displays data for your database only.

-    - When you first sign in to the Oracle Data Safe Console, the charts in your dashboard may not contain data because you have not yet used any of the features.
-There is also a filter set on your database name so that the dashboard displays data for your database only.
+    - When you first sign in to the Oracle Data Safe Console, the charts in your dashboard do not contain data because you have not yet used any of the features.

      ![Oracle Data Safe Dashboard](images/dashboard.png)

-- Click each of the top tabs and review the pages.
-These tabs provide quick access to the dashboard (**Home** tab), registered target databases (**Targets** tab), the Oracle Data Safe Library (**Library** tab), reports for all Oracle Data Safe features (**Reports** tab), all of the alerts (**Alerts** tab), and all of the current and scheduled jobs (**Jobs** tab).
+- Click each top tab and review the content on the page.
+The top tabs provide quick access to the dashboard (**Home** tab), registered target databases (**Targets** tab), the Oracle Data Safe Library (**Library** tab), reports for all Oracle Data Safe features (**Reports** tab), all of the alerts (**Alerts** tab), and all of the current and scheduled jobs (**Jobs** tab).

      ![Top tabs in the Oracle Data Safe Console](images/top-tabs-data-safe-console.png)

-  - Click each of the side tabs and review the pages.
-These tabs provide quick access to Oracle Data Safe's main features, including **Security Assessment**, **User Assessment**, **Data Discovery**, **Data Masking**, and **Activity Auditing**.
+  - Click each side tab and review the content on the page.
+The side tabs provide quick access to the wizards for Oracle Data Safe's main features, including **Security Assessment**, **User Assessment**, **Data Discovery**, **Data Masking**, and **Activity Auditing**.

      ![Side tabs in the Oracle Data Safe Console](images/side-tabs-data-safe-console.png)